Moved to Hugo

 After looking at some of the various static-site generator options I settled on Hugo for a couple of reasons.

-• The first reason was that I’ve spent a lot of time over the past few years working with YAML (thanks k8s) so I apprecciate that I can do all the configuration in YAML
+• The first reason was that I’ve spent a lot of time over the past few years working with YAML (thanks k8s) so I appreciate that I can do all the configuration in YAML

 • The second was that the site contents are all written using Markdown (used for internal documentation where I work)